How to answer “Tell me about yourself?” – Interview question⏱️ 4 min read

 Tell me about yourself can be the introductory question in the majority of your interviews.
 You must first understand why they are asking the question to provide a more appropriate response.
 This question is intended to ease any awkwardness and help you feel more at ease throughout the interview.

-However, these and other interview questions about you like “WHY SHOULD I HIRE YOU?” could be a little nerve-wracking for some individuals.
+However, these and other interview questions about you like why should I hire you could be a little nerve-wracking for some individuals.
 These inquiries, however, might be challenging to respond to if you don’t enjoy bragging about yourself.
 Since they’re a useful tool for the hiring manager to learn more about your personality, it pays to be prepared to respond to them.

 Let’s take a look at the topics we’ll be addressing in the post before we just get into the actual response to the question, tell me about yourself.
 Consequently, this post will provide you with a general notion of the dos and don’ts.
 Additionally, we’ll discuss a few useful hints and several sample examples.